Makefiles are the main and most common “build system” used by me. A Makefile

 (usually “build and run tests”) they make switching between different

-projects less time-consuming (cause I don’t have to check, which cargo
+projects less time-consuming (cause I don’t have to check, which cargo flags

 I usually use or what name a docker image I want build should have) and, also,